-Katherine Bolaños, a native of Oklahoma City, is in her thirteenth season with ASFB.
+Katherine Bolaños, a native of Oklahoma City, is in her sixteenth season with ASFB.
 Katherine began her professional career with Ballet Oklahoma where she remained for seven years performing mostly classical roles.
 As a guest artist with the Los Angeles Ballet Ensemble, she toured extensively in Taiwan and China.

 “I love the partnering in contemporary work and moving in a way that’s very slow, expressive, and creature-like.
 I enjoy rehearsing in the studio as much as performing on stage.
 The studio gives the freedom to grow artistically.
 On stage I feel like I’m in a different world.”

-Sadie Brown, now in her fourth season with Aspen Santa Fe Ballet, began to dance in her hometown of Evansville, Indiana.
+Sadie Brown, now in her eighth season with Aspen Santa Fe Ballet, began to dance in her hometown of Evansville, Indiana.
 She also studied at the Boston Ballet School, The Harid Conservatory, and the Walton School for Girls in Grantham, England.
 Sadie performed for three seasons with the Grand Rapids Ballet and as a guest artist with Evansville Dance Theater, Evansville Ballet, and Michigan Classic Ballet.
 Her guesting with Ballet Bratislava took her to Slovakia and Austria.

 “Dance allows me to explore emotions on such deep levels.
 When it's time to perform, all those emotions come out.
 There is no better feeling than to have such free expression.”